GianisTsol/python-p2p/README.md

 - File sharing.
 When a node requests a file by its hash it will connect to a node that has it and download it.
 Files can be shared by adding adding them via command.
 This can be expanded to become like torrents.
 - Peer discovery.
 Every node gets a list of neighbors when connected.
-- Messages run he entire network, so every node can get every info out there.
+- Messages run the entire network, so every node can get every info out there.
   This is not very good for big networks but it works on a small scale and sending rate can be edited for scale.
  - Public key encryption so private messages can be sent.